Published on Wednesday, July 3, 2024, last updated

 Enhancing Project Management and Collaboration

-For more detailed guidelines, refer to the Git Commit Guidelines.
+For more detailed guidelines, refer to Git Commit Guidelines.

 Git commit